Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

-As reported in Tabel.~\ref{tab:my-table2}, we further conduct the competitive experiments on retinal vessel segmentation tasks.
+As reported in Tab.~\ref{tab:my-table2}, we further conduct comparative experiments on retinal vessel segmentation tasks.
 In this phase, we introduce three datasets to verify the high segmentation performance and generalizable ability of our proposed GKD.
-Similarly, all the models involved in these experiments are trained on the CHASEDB1 training set and directly tested on the three vessel segmentation datasets.
-Our method achieves superior performance compared with other distillation ones \cite{b18,b19,b20,b21,b22,b23,b24}.
-Quantitatively, as for SE indicator, the proposed GKD outperforms the scratch-trained student model by a large margin of 13.2\% (\emph{i.e.} $(0.7804-0.6894) / 0.6894 \approx 13.2\%$, colored in blue for better view.) on the CHASEDB1 dataset.
-Moreover, as for the testing phase on STARE and DRIVE, the GKD improves the SE indicator by about 23.8\% (\emph{i.e.} $(0.6252-0.5050) / 0.5050 \approx 23.8\%$) and 21.3\% (\emph{i.e.} $(0.5061-0.4174) / 0.4174 \approx 21.3\%$) compared with scratch-trained student.
-Besides, our GKD even achieves better results than teacher model with several evaluation indicators such as ACC, F1 score, and mIOU in the STARE testing phase (\emph{i.e.} ACC: 0.9612 $vs$ 0.9544; F1: 0.6803 $vs$ 0.6526; mIOU: 0.7375 $vs$ 0.7183).
+All the models involved in these experiments are trained on the CHASEDB1 training set and directly tested on the three vessel segmentation datasets.
+Our method achieves superior performance compared with other distillation ones.
+Quantitatively, as for the SE indicator, the proposed GKD outperforms the trained-from-scratch student model by a large margin of 13.2\% (\emph{i.e.} $(0.7804-0.6894) / 0.6894 \approx 13.2\%$), colored in blue for better view.) on the CHASEDB1 dataset.
+Moreover, as for the testing phase on STARE and DRIVE, the GKD improves the SE by about 23.8\% and 21.3\% compared with the trained-from-scratch student.
+Besides, our GKD even achieves better results than the teacher model with several evaluation indicators such as ACC, F1 score, and mIOU in the STARE testing phase (\emph{e.g.} F1: 0.6803 $vs$ 0.6526).

 Qualitatively, we illustrate the visual comparison results segmented by other distillation counterparts and our GKD in Fig.~\ref{fig:vessel_results}.
-It is obvious that there are domain gaps (\emph{i.e.} illumination) among the three datasets.
+It is obvious that there are domain gaps (\emph{e.g.} illumination) among the three datasets.
 To be specific, the retinal vessel images in the CHASEDB1 dataset are much more bright-some than another two datasets.
 In addition, the different shooting angles also lead to variability in vessel structure and texture.
-The aforementioned domain-gap results in a large margin decline of other compactors when directly testing on STARE and DRIVE.
-On the contrary, the last column in Fig.~\ref{fig:vessel_results} demonstrates that our method has a stronger generalizable ability than previous ones \cite{b18,b19,b20,b21,b22,b23,b24}.
-Notably, our introduced liver and retinal vessel segmentation tasks have different image textures and modalities, which further demonstrates the migration ability of our proposed method.
+The aforementioned domain-gap results in a large margin decline of the existing methods when directly testing on STARE and DRIVE.
+On the contrary, the last column in Fig.~\ref{fig:vessel_results} demonstrates that our method has a stronger generalizable ability than previous ones.